jxiw/MambaByte/csrc/README.md

 This kernel is copied from `https://github.com/state-spaces/mamba/tree/main/csrc`

-However, to support speculative decoding, we extend the kernel to resume from an existing SSM prefix state.
+To support speculative decoding, we extend the kernel to resume from an existing SSM prefix state.
 And we support both forward and backward.

 Here is a simple function to test resuming from an existing SSM state.